Koverse/documentation/docs/source/usageguide.rst

 This will instantiate a MapReduce job that executes our Python script on all of the MapReduce worker nodes in parallel.
 This way we can process a large amount of data efficiently.

-Note that Transforms are configured by default to not run sooner than once per hour.
-Any jobs submitted earlier than that will be blocked until an hour has passed.

 The output will be stored in the output data set we specified.
 We can examine a sample of the output to verify our results::